-Type is currently set using system defaults, meaning it will render differently depending on your operating system.
-I’m using a fluid type mixin developed by Mike Riethmuller to make it responsive for different screen resolutions.
+I use a fluid type mixin developed by Mike Riethmuller to make it responsive for different screen resolutions.
 Type sizes are set using 2 modular scales, 5:6 — minor third for smaller devices and 8:15 — major seventh for desktop.

-The CSS is written in SCSS, and follows SuitCSS, a component based CSS methodology developed by Nicholas Gallagher.
-It’s pretty similar to the BEM method, I just prefer the syntax.
+I follow SuitCSS methodology developed by Nicholas Gallagher when working with components.
+It’s very similar to how you might use the BEM method, however I prefer the way it looks.
 Otherwise theres not much in it.

 Deployment and hosting #

 All form handling is taken care of by Netlify, so when a visitor submits the form, Netlify collects the submission and notifies me via email.
 If you’re interested in how all this works, I wrote about it in Static Site Form Handling with Netlify.

 Cloudinary provides automatic responsive images and compression with ‘transformations’ set in the URL.
 You can read more about how that works here.

 If you have any further questions drop me an email or a tweet.
 I’d be more than happy to help.